 5. Accessibility at St. Ann’s Warehouse

 Please note: DUMBO is a beautiful historic neighborhood, and many streets and sidewalks contain cobblestones and trolly tracks.
-The theater entrance can be accessed via Old Dock and New Dock Streets, and our front door is on the east side of Jay Street, which is a good vehicle drop-off location.
-DUMBO offers many street parking locations nearby, and St. Ann’s has arranged a parking discount in 2 neighborhood lots, including one across the street at 20 Jay.
+The theater entrance can be accessed via Old Dock and New Dock Streets, and our front door is on the park side of the building.
+DUMBO offers many street parking locations nearby.
 Click HERE for more information about parking and HERE for detailed directions.

 6. Do you offer student or senior discounts?